nicklutsko/nicklutsko.github.io/_posts/2018-04-11-Climate_Physics.md

 <p>For myself, I find my work so far is a combination of theory and phenomenology.
 I've worked on some very idealized problems, some problems involving observations and others involving climate model data.
 I like the different challenges and ways of thinking required to work on these kinds of problems, which is one of the benefits of the freedom of climate science.</p>

-<p>[^1]: This is not just an issue in climate science, most fields now combine theory with idealized simulations.</p>
+[^1]: This is not just an issue in climate science, most fields now combine theory with idealized simulations.